 - Routing - one of the following connection modes.
 Peer to peer connections generally have better performance than proxy connections but may not work in all situations.
 "Peer to peer with proxy failover" is the default and should work for most situations.
 Connections which use UDP have to use peer to peer mode.
 Learn more about the differences here: Peer to Peer vs Proxy Connections.

 - Peer to peer with proxy failover - initially attempts a peer to peer connection.
 If that fails, uses proxy connection instead.

 - Peer to peer only (Please note if this is selected, connections will not be allowed via the Remote.It Portal app.remote.it and may not work in the mobile applications)

 - Proxy only.

-Copy command template - used when you use the "Copy Launch String" method.
-Generally speaking you will use this when you wish to use the remoteit Connection IP address/URL and port in something other than the default application for this Service Type.
+Copy Command Template - used when you use the "Copy Launch String" method.
+You will use this when you wish to use the remoteit Connection IP address/URL and port in something other than the default application for this Service Type.

 - Username default - You can use this field to provide the username value for connections.

 To remove a service from a device, click on the service, click on the 3 dots in the upper right pane and select "Delete Service"

 With Remote.It you can decide if you want to share a device (all services), individual services or create an organization to manage access to your devices.
 Learn more about Organizations and Sharing